Trader Joe’s Salted Caramel Mochi – Ice Cream wrapped in a layer of sweet chewy mochi (sticky rice)

 So while I would say this coffee may be worth a try if you are one who likes to explore every small lot that Trader Joe’s comes out with, frankly I would suggest you save your money to spend on some other coffee they have.
 Again for example the excellent Organic Bolivian one if you haven’t tried that before.

-Ingredients: wheat bran, corn flour, corn bran, cane sugar, whole wheat, oat bran, and fortified with vitamins plus iron (60% of the DVI for Iron).
+Ingredients: wheat bran, corn flour, corn bran, cane sugar, whole wheat, oat bran, whey, salt…… Fortified with vitamins plus iron (60% of the DVI for Iron).

-So on the fiber front it delivers, without tasting too bad.
-Not exciting, but fine especially as you are probably not eating just this by itself, you are probably adding real milk or a milk :beverage”, and maybe added a banana, maybe berries, or other fresh fruits or maybe some dried fruits.
-Maybe yogurt, Kefir, so this is just one part of your breakfast bowl.
-That stuff will make it taste good!
+So on the fiber front it delivers.
+It is not exciting taste wise but is OK.
+Especially as you are probably not eating just this by itself.
+You are likely adding things…. milk or a milk type beverage.
+Yogurt?
+Fresh fruit, like perhaps some sliced banana, maybe berries, apples or other fresh fruits or maybe some dried fruits.
+Yogurt or Kefir… so this is just one part of your breakfast bowl.
+That’s what I do.
+That stuff will make it taste fine.
+I do put a bit of granola on top of everything.

-My wife bought this high fiber cereal for her gut, as she felt she needs more fiber in her diet, though I think we eat pretty well in the fiber department.
+My wife buys this high fiber cereal as she feels she needs more even more fiber in her diet, though I think we eat pretty well in the fiber department.
+Still she says has trouble staying “regular” and High Fiber cereal helps!

-Also in the plus column is it’s low in calories, very low in fat, is low in sodium, has zero cholesterol, PLUS this cereal is low in Added Sugars, compared to almost any other cereal Trader Joe’s sells.
+Also in the plus column: is it’s low in calories, very low in fat, is low in sodium, has zerocholesterol, PLUS this cereal is low in Added Sugars, compared to almost any other cereal Trader Joe’s sells.
 So really compared to many others, this is a “healthy choice” in the Trader Joe’s cereal department.
 Maybe the healthiest cereal they sell?

-It kind of resembles thin little crunchy bits of brown stuff, clearly extruded, and I assume baked.
-I am not very familiar with Nabisco’s FIBER ONE cereal but its a little similar.
-I think the shape of that cereal is thicker that this.
+It looks like little bits of brown stringy things which I assume have been extruded and baked.
+I am not very familiar with Nabisco’s FIBER ONE cereal but its a little similar, though I think the shape of that cereal is thicker that this.

 Taste wise?
-Well I doubt anyone would say “this is the best cereal I ever had”.
-The best I could say is I didn’t think it tastes it’s OK.
-Not bad.
+I doubt anyone would say “this is the best cereal I ever had”.
+The best I would say is its”not too bad”.
+No really, I think it tastes it’s OK.
 Fairly neutral in flavor, it is nice and crunchy.
 A bit naturally sweet.
 It taste healthy.
 Generally I myself use it like a topping, and put it on top of my breakfast mixture of chia seeds, fruit, yogurt and sometimes kefir.
-I sometimes add a little bit of granola on top to improve it.
+I sometimes add a little bit of granola on top of everything to improve it all.
 But again, if you want an easy way to add some extra fiber in your diet, this cereal is certainly an easy way to add some to your breakfast in the morning, which will be good for you!

 (You can compare to FIBER ONE)